2ndQuadrant/pglogical/README.md

 Such objects cannot be replicated by `pglogical_output`.
 They're managed with DDL that can't be captured within a single database and isn't decoded anyway.

-DDL for global object changes must be synchronized via some external means.
+Global object changes must be synchronized via some external means.

 ## Physical replica failover